securityarch/cyber-dictionary/README.md

 #### SYSLOG
 Protocol to deliver logs to SIEM (port 514)
 #### SSO
-Single Sing On
+Single Sign On
 #### SSL inspection
-Technology to decrypt HTTPS traffic
+Technology for encrypted traffic inspection (SSL or TLS)
 #### SSL (deprecated)
 Secure Socket Layer v2(deprecated), v3(deprecated)
-#### SOC Tier 3
-N/A
-#### SOC Tier 2
-N/A
-#### SOC Tier 1
-N/A
 #### SOC
-Security Operationx Center, A security operations center is a centralized unit that deals with security issues on an organizational and technical level.
+Security Operations Center, A security operations center is a centralized unit that deals with security issues on an organizational and technical level.
 #### SOAR
 Security Orchestration, Automation and Response
 #### SLA
-Service level agreement
+Service Level Agreement
+#### SDP
+Software Defined Perimeter
 #### SIEM
 Security information and event management
 #### SCA
-Software Composition Analisys
+Software Composition Analysis
 #### SBOM
-Software bill of materials, includes analisys of all the software running in the system, fingerprinting the files and libraries.
+Software bill of materials, includes analysis of all the software running on the system, fingerprinting the files and libraries.
 Some of the SBOMs can include data about hardware, vulnerabilities, credentials, certificates, keys etc.
 #### SASE
- Secure Access Service Edge, a term defined by Gartner in 2019 to represent many security functionalities under one umbrella, focuses on security as a service, and there is network component responsible for bringing the traffic to the as a service part.
-Terms such as CASB, SWG/CSWG, ZTA/SDP.
-Firewall as a Service, IAM, SDWAN, DLP, DNS security, and many more
+Secure Access Service Edge is a term defined by Gartner in 2019.
+This term represents collections of security functions under one umbrella.
+It focuses on security as a service.
+Terms such as CASB, SWG/CSWG, ZTA/SDP, Firewall as a Service, IAM, SDWAN, DLP, DNS security, and many more are all associated with SASE
 #### SDWAN
 SD-WAN is an acronym for software-defined networking in a wide area network.
-SD-WAN simplifies the management and operation of a WAN by decoupling the networking hardware from its control mechanism
+SD-WAN simplifies the management and operation of a WAN by decoupling the networking hardware from control pane
 #### Secure Web Gateway
-Network device that inspect user web traffic  that goes towards the internet
+Network device that inspects user web traffic going towards the internet

 ## U
 #### User-id